Reduced timetables for pupils

-Get to grips with reduced timetables (also known as part-time timetables).
-Find out when you can use them and what you need to consider before, during and after you've introduced them.
+Get to grips with part-time timetables, also known as reduced timetables.
+Find out when you can use them and what you need to consider before, during and after you've introduced one.

 Contents

-1. When can we use reduced timetables for pupils?
+1. When can you use part-time timetables for pupils?

 2. Make reasonable adjustments first